 For this spaghetti, we turn to our favorite quick meat sauce recipe.
 It’s made using one-pot, is ultra flavorful, and can be made in under 45 minutes.
 The spaghetti sauce is also perfect for making ahead.
 It can be refrigerated for up to three days and stored in your freezer for about three months.

-How much salt should I add to pasta water?
 We add a lot of salt to our pasta water (it makes the pasta taste delicious).
-For every 4 quarts (16 cups) of water, we add about 1 tablespoon of salt.
+For every 4 quarts (16 cups) of water, we add about one tablespoon of salt.
 This is perfect for cooking 1 pound of pasta.

 More Easy Pasta Recipes